strubium/LostCitiesSquared/README.md

 ## Compatibility
 * The Lost Soul's: Use Dev-1 and below.
-* The Lost Cities (Original): Does not work!
-These mods have the same mod id!
-* The Lost Cities (Render Fix): Does not work!
-These mods have the same mod id!
 * Biomes O' Plenty: Supported!
 Use custom generator to see biomes
+* LCPatches: Untested, but should work.

 ## Changes (See [changelog.md](changelog.md))
 * TileEntitys now get special treatment and aren't placed as normal blocks.
 (Not my work, this is the power of Burchard36)